ForwardStar/gfe_driver/README.md

 autoreconf -iv ..
 ```

-For the rest of the configuration part, note that you need to reconfigure it for each time you evaluate a different method.
+For the rest of the configuration part, follow **only the part of your system to evaluate** to configure and then compile.
+Therefore, you need to reconfigure and recompile each time you evaluate a different method.

 ##### RadixGraph